dnguyen800/spotify-playlist-sensor/README.md

 I am studying Python as a hobby and this is my first public project.
 I hope you find it useful!

 ## Credits
-  - [Spotify media player Home Assistant component](https://www.home-assistant.io/components/media_player.spotify/) - I re-used the token authorization code.
+  - [Spotify Media Player Home Assistant component](https://www.home-assistant.io/components/media_player.spotify/) - I re-used the token authorization code.
   - [Feed Parser component](https://github.com/custom-components/sensor.feedparser) - Used as a starting point to write the playlist sensor.
 Thanks!